Did you know?

 Swimming with a whale shark

-In 2013, more than 98% of all whale shark tours conducted swam with whale sharks.
-In the very unlikely event that you are one of the unlucky few, we offer our Whale shark Swim Guarantee (refer above) to take you out again free of charge on our next available tour – which hopefully will be the next day.
+In 2020, more than 95% of all whale shark tours conducted swam with whale sharks.
+In the very unlikely event that you are one of the unlucky few, we offer our Whale shark Swim Guarantee to take you out again free of charge on our next available tour – which hopefully will be the next day.

 Whilst we are working with wild creatures and Mother Nature, we cannot guarantee any passenger will definitely get to snorkel with a whale shark.
 What we can do is commit to doing our very best to find you a whale shark to swim with – which is something we put a lot of effort into getting very good at – and to provide you with the best possible marine ecotour on the day, based on the wildlife and weather conditions we encounter, without compromising passenger safety.